Ramsey numbers with prescribed rate of growth: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:main}}

-Conlon, Fox and Sudakov~\cite{ConlonFoxSudakov2020} proved that the Ramsey number of a dense graph cannot decrease by much under the deletion of one vertex.
-A graph on $n$ vertices has density $d$ if it has $d\binom{n}{2}$ edges.
+Conlon, Fox and Sudakov~\cite[Lemma 5.5]{ConlonFoxSudakov2020} used a result by Erd\H os and Szemer\'edi~\cite{ErdosSzemeredi1972} to prove that the Ramsey number of a dense graph cannot decrease by much under the deletion of one vertex.
+Recently, Wigderson~\cite{Wigderson2022} investigated this phenomenon in sparser graphs.
+A graph on $n$ vertices has density $d$ if it has exactly $d\binom{n}{2}$ edges.